yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the feature that allows users to find doctors/patient in the MediConnect database by name.

 #### Implementation
 The finding of a doctor/patient in MediConnect is facilitated by `LogicManager`, which extends `Logic`.
-It holds a `mediConnectParser` that parses the user input, and a Model where the command is executed.
+It holds a `MediConnectParser` that parses the user input, and a Model where the command is executed.
 Additionally, it implements the following operations:

 * LogicManager#execute() — Executes the given user String input and returns a CommandResult